Dooms Night

 "Dooms Night" is the debut single by German DJ and producer Azzido Da Bass, first released in 1999 in Germany.
-In the UK, the song missed the top 40 until a remix of the song by Timo Maas was released on 9 October 2000; it was this version which gave the song mainstream chart success, reaching number eight on the UK Singles Chart.
+In the UK, the song missed the top 40 until a remix of the song by Timo Maas was released as a single on 9 October 2000; it was this version which gave the song mainstream chart success, reaching number eight on the UK Singles Chart.

 The Timo Maas remix contains a sample from "How Do You Plead?" by French duo Soofle.
 Later, a re-work of the Timo Maas version by English duo Stanton Warriors was also released as a single in 2000, entitled "Dooms Night (Revisited)".
 Their remix featured updated UK garage-esque beats and vocals by UK ragga MC Slarta John.

 Due to the song's popularity, it also made major appearances around the world, including at the MTV Music Awards in 2000, in several American and European commercials, and in the film soundtrack to Be.Angeled.
 In 2008, various releases of "Dooms Night" featured new remixes by artists such as Laidback Luke, Crookers, Switch, Meck and Lexy & K-Paul.